KristianAntoanov/SchoolApp/README.md

 # SchoolApp
 SchoolApp is a comprehensive web application for school management, featuring an electronic diary system, administrative functionalities, and communication tools.
-The system provides different access roles and features to facilitate interaction between teachers, parents, and administration.
+Built with ASP.NET Core and following Nikolay Kostov's template architecture, this project provides a robust platform for managing educational institution's daily operations.
+The system provides different access roles (Admin, Teacher, Parent) and features to facilitate interaction between teachers, parents, and administration, with focus on grade management, attendance tracking, and effective school-parent communication through integrated email notifications using SendGrid.

 ## Features
 - **Electronic Diary:** Complete system for managing grades, absences, and remarks with term and annual grade calculations